Family Therapy: Recover From Trauma With Help From Marriage And Family Therapists

 Psychoeducation can also be helpful for cultivating greater compassion and empathy for trauma survivors, dispelling myths, discouraging stigma, and strengthening the family’s resolve to work together toward healing.
 In some cases, psychoeducation also involves teaching family members specific skills to aid in emergency situations or triggering experiences.

-It can create a safe and supportive environment for all family members
+Family therapy can create a safe environment for all

 Part of the purpose of trauma-informed care is generally to acknowledge and validate the significant impact that trauma can have on individuals and families.
 It can provide trauma survivors and their families with a safe and secure environment for them to express their emotions freely.